Nathan Chen: 2021–2022 season: Olympic gold medal

 A month later, at the 2022 Winter Olympics in Beijing, Chen was the U.S. entry in the men's short program in the Olympic team event in which he had poorly performed four years earlier.
 He skated clean and placed first with a new personal best of 111.71, securing ten points for Team USA.
 He said, "[I]t feels great to have a short program I actually skated well, at an Olympic experience".
 The U.S. team initially won the silver medal, which was to be Chen's second Olympic medal; however, following a positive doping test of Russia's gold medalist Kamila Valieva, the team members were not awarded their medals, pending an investigation.
 In January 2024, the Court of Arbitration for Sport announced the final results, disqualifying Valieva.
 Six months later, in July 2024, the Court of Arbitration for Sport dismissed appeals by the Russian Olympic Committee, and the U.S. team was awarded the gold medals in a ceremony at the 2024 Summer Olympics in Paris on August 7, 2024.
 Two days after the team event, Chen set a world record in the men's short program with a score of 113.97, breaking the previous record of 111.82 set by Yuzuru Hanyu in 2020.
 Chen won an Olympic gold with a free skate score of 218.63 that included five quads, finishing with a combined total score of 332.60.
 His free-skate costume, which Chen's long-time collaborator New-York-based fashion designer Vera Wang designed, is now part of the permanent collections in the Smithsonian Institution's National Museum of American History.
 After the Olympics, Chen withdrew from the 2022 World Championships due to injury.

-2022–2025: Hiatus
+2022–Present: Hiatus

-Chen stepped away from competition at the end of the 2021–22 season to finish college,and on August 8, 2025, Chen announced that he will not compete at the 2026 Milano Cortina Olympics.
+Chen stepped away from competition at the end of the 2021–22 season to finish college.
+Although he has never formally retired from skating, Chen announced on August 8, 2025, that he would not compete at the 2026 Milano Cortina Olympics.